Skip to main content

 Q: How do I get a replacement or duplicate copy?

-A: Service Permit holders who have submitted an application through the portal can log into their accounts to reprint a valid Alcohol Service Permit free of charge.
-Service Permit holders who have not submitted an application through the new portal, but need a copy, can contact our office at 503-872-5200 or olcc.servicepermits@oregon.gov for a free copy of their permit.
+A: Service Permit holders can log into their accounts in CAMP to reprint a valid Alcohol Service Permit free of charge.
+If you need assistance getting a copy of your permit, please contact the Service Permit Department at 503-872-5200 or olcc.servicepermits@olcc.oregon.gov.